What This Clause Means

 Percentage Rent Clauses Create Reporting Obligations

-How to Negotiate Percentage Rent Terms
+How Percentage Rent Terms Are Commonly Negotiated

 Percentage Rent and Minimum Rent Interact in Complex Ways

-• Ensure exclusions for returns, taxes, gift cards, and online sales not fulfilled from the Premises
+- Better-drafted clauses exclude returns, taxes, gift cards, and online sales not fulfilled from the Premises

-• Negotiate the percentage rate (3–4% is better than 6%+)
+- The percentage rate itself is negotiable (3–4% is better than 6%+)

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

-Negotiate a natural breakpoint rather than an artificial one; define gross sales to exclude taxes, returns, gift card redemptions, and online-only sales; cap the percentage rate at 5% for general retail (lower for anchor-category tenants); limit the landlord's sales audit lookback to 2 years; and include a sales cap — after sales reach a specified level, percentage rent is capped, regardless of further sales growth.
+Negotiated percentage rent clauses commonly use a natural breakpoint rather than an artificial one; define gross sales to exclude taxes, returns, gift card redemptions, and online-only sales; cap the percentage rate at 5% for general retail (lower for anchor-category tenants); limit the landlord's sales audit lookback to 2 years; and include a sales cap — after sales reach a specified level, percentage rent is capped, regardless of further sales growth.

-• Ensure exclusions for returns, taxes, gift cards, and online sales not fulfilled from the Premises
+- Better-drafted clauses exclude returns, taxes, gift cards, and online sales not fulfilled from the Premises

-• Negotiate the percentage rate (3–4% is better than 6%+)
+- The percentage rate itself is negotiable (3–4% is better than 6%+)

 Example Language: Bad vs. Better